pricescrawler/web-app/README.md

 ## Getting Started

-1. Download this env file.
+1. Download this env file
+2. Change the name of the env file to .env
 These instructions will get you a copy of the project up and running on your local and production machine.

 ## Requirements